2018 Chemnitz protests

 The 2018 Chemnitz protests took place in Chemnitz, in the German state of Saxony.
 In the early morning of 26 August, after a festival celebrating the city's founding, a fight broke out resulting in the death of a German man and serious injuries to two other people.
 Two Kurdish immigrants, one from Iraq and the other from Syria, were named as suspects.
 The incident reignited the tensions surrounding immigration to Germany, which had been ongoing since 2015, and the European migrant crisis.
 In response, mass protests against immigration were ignited by far-right groups.
 The protests spawned riots and were followed by counter-demonstrations.

 Background

 Chemnitz was named Karl-Marx-Stadt when it was part of East Germany, from 1953 to 1990.
 In 2017, almost a quarter of the city's residents voted in elections for the right wing to far right political party Alternative for Germany (AfD).

 In 2015, the German borders remained open during the European migrant crisis, and nearly 1 million migrants applied for asylum by the end of 2016.
-Over 12% of the German population is foreign-born; some German people are suspicious or wary of immigrants, and a few hold anti-immigration sentiments.
+Over 12% of the German population is foreign-born; in December 2025, opinion polling of the German electorate estimated that 53% supported and 35% opposed "admitting no more new migrants, and requiring large numbers of migrants who came to Germany in recent years to leave."